 Treating opioid addiction is notoriously difficult.
-Opioids are among the most addictive substances known to science and despite many advances in providing addicts with appropriate relapse rates are still very high.
+Opioids are among the most addictive substances known to science and despite many advances in providing addicts with appropriate treatment options relapse rates are still very high.
 It is therefore vital that we develop effective treatment protocols for helping those who are fighting an opioid addiction and there are now a number of different approaches that can be broken down into three distinct categories:

 “Opioids are among the most addictive